 Portugal offers many possibilities for mountain team building that Executive Oasis International has, up until now been offering in Oman.
 There is also wine tasting and corporate treasure hunts.
 Business simulations can be designed to incorporate ceramic making and activities involving bikes.
 Unique event venues include castles and even a Coach Museum.
 Sintra, a UNESCO World Heritage site, features 19th century architecture against the back of the Sintra mountains.

 In Italy, team events range from galas and adventures with themes reflecting Caeasar, the Roman Empire and James Bond.
 Wine and cooking events, winter activities and luxury car events on the track or in breathtaking countryside settings are all possible.

 Where to Host Team Building and Corporate Events in Europe

 In Europe, there are a number of boutique hotels at which coroporate teams can arrange exclusive use if they book far enough in advance.
 Large groups can select from conference hotels and resorts with world renowned spas.
 To ensure the ease and comfort of facilitators and participants, you’ll find state-of-the-art audio-visual technology, complimentary Wi-Fi, and green event venues.
 Event venues such as urban beaches, castles, palaces, greenhouses, glass houses and gardens can be found in many parts of Europe.

 Team building with a European twist is accessible as there are direct flights to major European capitals from North America, the Middle East and Asia.

-I’m out of time and space and I still haven’t had time to describe the incredible adventures in Eastern Europe or the United Kingdom and the unique experiences in Scandanavian countries.
-I’ll definitely do some follow-ups to fill you in but, in the meantime, check out:
+I’m out of time and space and I still haven’t had time to describe the incredible adventures in Eastern Europe or the United Kingdom and the unique experiences in Scandinavian countries.

 For our expanding options for Team Building in Europe, visit the Executive Oasis International website.